danielo515/obsidian-modal-form/README.md

 			type: 'toggle',
 			description: 'Are you family?',
 			required: true,
+			input: { type: 'toggle'} ,
 		},
 	],
 });
 ```

 You can make it smaller by removing some of the optional fields like description or label, but I really encourage you to define them all.

+## Installing the plugin

+Until the plugin is accepted in the community plugins list, you will need to install it either manually or through [BRAT](obsidian://show-plugin?id=obsidian42-brat)

+### Installing with BRAT
+1. Install the [BRAT](obsidian://show-plugin?id=obsidian42-brat) plugin (GitHub page) and enable it.
+2. Open command palette and run the command BRAT: Add a beta plugin for testing.
+3. Enter `https://github.com/danielo515/obsidian-modal-form` into the modal and press the Add Plugin button.
+4. Return to the settings and navigate to Community plugins tab.
+5. Enable the plugin.

 ## Manually installing the plugin